 3. Invite Immediate Engagement With an On-Screen Activity

-For example, post a question on screen and ask participants to respond to it in chat.
-Or ask them to use the status indicators to agree/disagree with an on-screen statement.
-Or use a slide to show a short checklist of tasks that you ask them to complete during this opening time (for example, download the job aid, introduce yourself in chat, and then click on ‘raise your hand.’)
+For example, post a question onscreen and ask participants to respond to it in chat.
+Or ask them to use the status indicators to agree or disagree with an on-screen statement.
+Or use a slide to show a short checklist of tasks to complete during this opening time (for example, download the job aid, introduce yourself in chat, and then click on "raise your hand").

-The best “start before the start” on-screen activities are simple yet serve three important purposes: to capture participant attention, to set the stage for interaction, and—if needed—teach participants how to use the platform tools.
+The best “start before the start” on-screen activities are simple yet serve three important purposes: Capture participant attention, set the stage for interaction, and—if needed—teach participants how to use the platform tools.

 4. Connect Them to Other Participants